aamir-0/Free-ai-headshot-generator/README.md

 Generate **professional AI headshots** for free using Astria API.
 Perfect for LinkedIn profiles, resumes, business cards, and professional portfolios.
 No monthly subscriptions - just $4-6 for 12+ high-quality headshots.

-## 🔍 What This Solves
-- ✅ **Free AI Headshot Generator** - No monthly fees or subscriptions
-- ✅ **Professional LinkedIn Photos** - Business-ready portraits
-- ✅ **Resume & CV Photos** - Professional headshots for job applications
-- ✅ **Corporate Headshots** - Executive-style portraits for business
-- ✅ **Business Card Photos** - High-resolution professional images
-- ✅ **AI Portrait Generator** - Multiple styles and backgrounds

-**Popular searches this helps with**: "free AI headshots", "professional LinkedIn photos", "cheap business headshots", "AI portrait generator", "resume photo generator", "astria api tutorial"

-This is a simple standalone script to generate professional headshots using your Astria API key.
-No complex setup required!

-Note: This project is JavaScript/Node.js only.
-The previous Python script has been removed.

 **✅ 100% Local & Secure**: Everything runs on YOUR computer.
 Your API key, photos, and personal data never go anywhere except directly to Astria's official API.
 This script:
 - Runs entirely on your local machine